 Implants and Gum Disease

-There are namely two conditions that can affect Implants:
+There are, namely, two conditions that can affect Implants:

+Our unique referral relationships with implantologists help maintain these types of treatments for the long-term success of the implant.
 We work collaboratively with the implantologist on a treatment plan that facilitates both the supporting bone and gum as well as the ideal implant restorative plan.

-One aspect we look at early on in the diagnosis process is the particular risk factors associated with problematic Implant treatment.
+Perio-implant integration treatments are best served together with a preventative program to achieve success.
+One aspect we look at early on in the diagnosis process is the particular risk factors associated with problematic implant treatment.
 We aim to eliminate these and make the patient aware of these during the assessment process.

 Implant Periodontal Risk Factors

-These risk factors need to be addressed prior to commencement of any implant restorative work.
+Certain aspects tend to exacerbate, if not deteriorate, the condition of implants.
+These risk factors need to be addressed before the commencement of any implant restorative work.

 Some of these risk factors include: